 Places to Volunteer

-Local institutions, particularly those with which your family already has a relationship, are also good places to look.
+Local institutions, particularly those your family already has a relationship with, are also good places to look.
 Here are places to start, based on your child’s interests:

 Working with Children or in Education